 CARE's Pathways Program Empowers Women in Malawi

-Watch Anastazia Saka and Vicknes Chimbonga, two women members of the Village Savings and Loan groups in Malawi, share their stories about how participating in savings groups is changing their lives.
+Watch Anastazia Saka and Vicknes Chimbonga, two members of the Village Savings and Loan groups in Malawi, share their stories about how participating in the group is changing their lives.

 Expanding Economic Opportunity

 The last frontier in the provision of microfinance to the world’s poorest people has been the remote villages and teeming slums of Africa.
 Traditional banking has not penetrated most of Africa, and microfinance in Africa has only reached a fraction of those who need it.